sourcegraph/sourcegraph-public-snapshot/web/src/regression/README.md

   docs](https://github.com/GoogleChrome/puppeteer#debugging-tips)
 - The `SLOWMO` environment variable will slow down Puppeteer execution by the specified number of milliseconds. `HEADLESS` will cause Puppeteer to run in headless mode (no visible browser window).
+- Tests can be flakey.
+For the search tests, at least the following are known to be flakey:
+  - `Global search for a filename with a few results`
+  - `Text search non-master branch, large repository, many results`

 ## Adding a test